a4099181/git-hooks/README.md

   Your choice:
   ```

-  The list of functions is based on the contect of the `build~/hooks.bash` file.
+  The list of functions is based on the content of the `build~/hooks.bash` file.
   Shortly, this is a list of functions in that file.

   Let's choose a assert-utf8-encoding function, so `0` is typed to console:

   ```shell
   Your choice: 0
   0)...................Quit  1)............Choose hook  2)........Choose function  3)................Preview